 Anonymous reports made within the Bard community are filed and reported for statistical purposes only in accordance with the Clery Act.
 Reports made to off-campus resources are filed and reported for statistical purposes without identifying information if Bard is made aware of such reports.

 B. REPORTING TO THE COLLEGE (PRIVATE, NON-CONFIDENTIAL)

 1. Institutional Report

 Any member of the community who wishes to file a report of gender-based misconduct with the College may do so by following the procedures outlined below.
 Bard College offices and employees who cannot guarantee confidentiality will maintain your privacy to the greatest extent possible.
-Information you provide to a non-confidential resource at the College will be relayed only as necessary for the Title IX Coordinator (Administrators are authorized to delegate responsibility for the functions and roles described herein to other College administrators, provided that such delegation is consistent with College policy and applicable law.) to investigate and/or seek a resolution.
-Bard College will limit redisclosure as much as possible and comply with federal and state privacy law, but information reported to the College may be subject to disclosure pursuant a lawful subpoena issued to the College or pursuant to a request or investigation by an authorized government agency.
+Information you provide to a non-confidential resource at the College will be relayed to the Title IX Coordinator and the Title IX Coordinator will follow up with you regarding your

 - You have the right to make a report to Bard College security, local law enforcement, and/or state police, or choose not to report.

 - You have the right to report the incident to your institution, Bard College.

 - You have the right to be protected by the College from retaliation for reporting an incident.

 - You have the right to receive assistance and resources from the College.